On the (super)additivity of simplicial volume: Proof of Theorem

-The first step is to construct a pair of complete and minimal multicomplexes $(\Elle(X),\Elle(A))$ from the pair $(\K(X),\K(A))$.
-In fact, we can always reduce the size of a complete multicomplex without affecting its homotopy type \cite[Section 3.3, Lemma A]{gromov1982volume}.
-In order to perform this operation \emph{simultaneously} on a pair of multicomplexes, we introduce the following terminology. \begin{defn} A pair of multicomplexes $(K,L)$ is called \emph{full} if, for every pair of simplices $\Delta, \Delta'\in L$, if $\Delta$ and $\Delta'$ are homotopic in $K$, then they are homotopic in $L$. \end{defn} In presence of full pairs of multicomplexes, we get the following version of \cite[Theorem 3.23]{FM23} for pairs of multicomplexes. \begin{prop} Let $(K,L)$ be a full pair of multicomplexes such that both $K$ and $L$ are complete.
-Then there exists a submulticomplex $M\subseteq K$ with the following properties: \begin{itemize} \item[(1)] $M$ and $M\cap L$ are complete and minimal; \item[(2)] $M$ has the same vertices of $K$; \item[(3)] There exists a simplicial retraction $r \colon (K,L)\rightarrow (M,M\cap L)$; \item[(4)] The geometric realization of $r$ realizes the pair $(|M|,|M\cap L|)$ as a strong deformation retract of the pair $(|K|,|L|)$.
-In particular the inclusion $(|M|,|M\cap L|) \hookrightarrow (|K|,|L|)$ is a homotopy equivalence of pairs. \end{itemize} Moreover, such a multicomplex $M$ is unique up to simplicial automorphisms of the pair $(K,L)$. \end{prop} \begin{proof} The construction of $M$ follows the one in \cite{FM23}.
-We define $M$ inductively on the dimension of simplices.
-First, we set $M^0=K^0$.
-Once $M^n$ has been constructed, we define $M^{n+1}$ by adding to $M^n$ one $(n+1)$-simplex for every homotopy class of $(n+1)$-simplices of $K$ whose facets are all contained in $M^n$.
-Moreover, if the facets are all contained in $M^n\cap L$ and if there is a simplex of $L$ in the corresponding homotopy class, then we chose this representative.
-In the previous paragraph, when we refer to homotopic simplices, we mean \emph{homotopic in $K$}.
-Since we assume the pair $(K,L)$ to be full, it is indeed equivalent for simplices of $L$ to be homotopic in $K$ or in $L$.
+Since the map $j_\Elle\colon \Elle(A)\rightarrow \Elle(X)$ is a simplicial embedding, the pair $(\Elle(X), \Elle(A))$ can be described inductively in the following way (see Subsection \ref{subsection: minimal and aspherical multicomplexes of spaces}).
+First, we have that $\Elle(X)^0=\K(X)^0$.
+Once $\Elle(X)^n$ has been constructed, we define $\Elle(X)^{n+1}$ by adding to $\Elle(X)^n$ one $(n+1)$-simplex for every homotopy class of $(n+1)$-simplices of $\K(X)$ whose facets are all contained in $\Elle(X)^n$.
+Moreover, if the facets are all contained in $\Elle(X)^n\cap \K(A)$ and if there is a simplex of $\K(A)$ in the corresponding homotopy class, then we chose this as a representative.
+In the previous paragraph, when we refer to homotopic simplices, we mean \emph{homotopic in $\K(X)$}, but we have seen that this is equivalent to require them to be \emph{homotopic in $\K(A)$}.
+In this way we obtain that $\Elle(A)=\Elle(X)\cap \K(A)$.

-We prove now that the pair $(|M|,|M\cap L|)$ is a strong deformation retract of $(|K|,|L|)$.
-As in \cite{FM23}, it is sufficient to construct, for every $n\in \N$, a map $r_n: (|K|,|L|)\rightarrow (|K|,|L|)$ and a homotopy (of pairs) $h_n \colon |K|\times [0,1]\rightarrow |K|$ between $r_n$ and $r_{n+1}$ such that the following properties hold: $r_0$ is the identity of $|K|$; $r_n|_{|K^n|}$ is a simplicial retraction of $(|K^n|,|L^n|)$ onto $(|M^n|,|M^n\cap L^n|)$; $r_{n+1}$ and $r_n$ coincide when restricted to $|K^n|$; $h_{n+1}(x,t)=r_n(x)$ for every $x \in |K^n|$ and $t \in [0,1]$.
+We prove now that the pair $(|\Elle(X)|,|\Elle(A)|)$ is a strong deformation retract of $(|\K(X)|,|\K(A)|)$.
+As in \cite{FM23}, it is sufficient to construct, for every $n\in \N$, a map $r_n: (|\K(X)|,|\K(A)|)\rightarrow (|\K(X)|,|\K(A)|)$ and a homotopy (of pairs) $h_n \colon |\K(X)|\times [0,1]\rightarrow |\K(X)|$ between $r_n$ and $r_{n+1}$ such that the following properties hold: $r_0$ is the identity of $|\K(X)|$; $r_n|_{|\K(X)^n|}$ is a simplicial retraction of $(|\K(X)^n|,|\K(A)^n|)$ onto $(|\Elle(X)^n|,|\Elle(A)^n|)$; $r_{n+1}$ and $r_n$ coincide when restricted to $|\K(X)^n|$; $h_{n+1}(x,t)=r_n(x)$ for every $x \in |\K(X)^n|$ and $t \in [0,1]$.